aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 followed by a boolean value indicating whether the timer has incremented.

 ``PIPE_QUERY_PRIMITIVES_GENERATED`` returns a 64-bit integer indicating
-the number of primitives processed by the pipeline.
+the number of primitives processed by the pipeline (regardless of whether stream output is active or not).

 ``PIPE_QUERY_PRIMITIVES_EMITTED`` returns a 64-bit integer indicating
 the number of primitives written to stream output buffers.

 ``PIPE_QUERY_SO_STATISTICS`` returns 2 64-bit integers corresponding to
-the results of
+the result of
 ``PIPE_QUERY_PRIMITIVES_EMITTED`` and
-``PIPE_QUERY_PRIMITIVES_GENERATED``, in this order.
+the number of primitives that would have been written to stream output buffers if they had infinite space available (primitives_storage_needed), in this order.

 ``PIPE_QUERY_SO_OVERFLOW_PREDICATE`` returns a boolean value indicating whether the stream output targets have overflowed as a result of the